Skip to Content

 1. Go to the GitHub releases page

-2. Find the latest version (usually first in the list)
+2. Find the latest version (usually the first in the list)

 3. Download the Source code (zip) or flute-cms-vX.X.X.zip file